Saint Nino

-According to most widely traditional accounts, she belonged to a Greek-speaking Roman family from Kolastra, Cappadocia, was a relative of Saint George, and came to Georgia (ancient Iberia) from Constantinople.
+According to most traditional accounts, she belonged to a Greek-speaking Roman family from Kolastra, Cappadocia, was a relative of Saint George, and came to Iberia from Constantinople.
 Other sources claim she was from Rome, Jerusalem or Gaul (modern France).

+At the age of 14, she was a lady-in-waiting to a woman whom King Diocletian wanted to marry though the woman was a Christian, and did not want to marry him.
+St. Nino, the woman, and the rest of her ladies in waiting fled, and all were slaughtered but Nino, who hid in a rose bush.
+She had a vision of Mary, giving her a cross and telling her to go to Iberia to spread the gospel.
+When she awoke, there was a cross on her chest.
+She cut some of her hair to fasten the cross, took it into villages in Iberia and converted the whole country.

 According to legend, she performed miraculous healings and converted the Georgian queen, Nana, and eventually the pagan king Mirian III of Iberia, who, lost in darkness and blinded on a hunting trip, found his way only after he prayed to "Nino's God".
 Mirian declared Christianity as the official religion of his kingdom (c.
-327) and Nino continued her missionary activities among Georgians until her death.
+327), and Nino continued her missionary activities among Georgians until her death.

 Her tomb is still shown at the Bodbe Monastery in Kakheti, eastern Georgia.
-St. Nino has become one of the most venerated saints of the Georgian Orthodox Church and her attribute, a grapevine cross, is a symbol of Georgian Christianity.
+She has become one of the most venerated saints of the Georgian Orthodox Church and her attribute, a grapevine cross, is a symbol of Georgian Christianity.

+She was named Christina by Rufin and Theognasta by Byzantines.

 Early life

 Many sources agree that Nino was born in the small town of Colastri, in the Roman province of Cappadocia, although a smaller number of sources disagree with this.
-On her family and origin, the Roman Catholic Church and the Eastern Orthodox Church have different traditions.
+Regarding her family and origin, the Roman Catholic Church and the Eastern Orthodox Church have different traditions.

 According to the Eastern Orthodox Church tradition, she was the only child of a famous family.
-Her father was Roman general Zabulon and her mother Sosana (Susan).
-On her father's side, Nino was related to St. George, and on her mother's, to the patriarch of Jerusalem, Houbnal I.
+Her father was Roman general Zabulon (Zebulun) and her mother Susanna (Sosana, Susan).
+On her father's side, Nino was related to St. George, and on her mother's side, to the patriarch of Jerusalem, Houbnal I.

 During her childhood, Nino was brought up by the nun Niofora-Sarah of Bethlehem.
 Nino's uncle, who was the patriarch of Jerusalem, oversaw her traditional upbringing.
-Nino went to Rome with the help of her uncle where she decided to preach the Christian gospel in Iberia, known to her as the resting place of Christ's tunic.
+Nino went to Rome with the help of her uncle, where she decided to preach the Christian gospel in Iberia, known to her as the resting place of Christ's tunic.
 According to the legend, Nino received a vision where the Virgin Mary gave her a grapevine cross and said: